 - specific enzymes that the body uses to break down these compounds for optimal functioning.

 The term itself comes from the word “endogenous” which refers to anything that is produced naturally in the body, and “cannabinoid, which is any compound specifically found in the cannabis plant.
-Endogenous cannabinoid, as the basis for the system’s name, illustrates the bridge between cannabis-based compounds and natural compounds within the body that work together to help the body achieve a full, true sense of health.
+The endogenous cannabinoid, as the basis for the system’s name, illustrates the bridge between cannabis-based compounds and natural compounds within the body that work together to help the body achieve a full, true sense of health.

 The existence of this system makes medical marijuana and CBD research make sense.
 It takes away the “hype” and the claims that seem too good to be true: they seem that way because they are.
 Our bodies are designed to use compounds found in cannabis plants for our good.